noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 After telling her that much, Ristia put the letter on the table and looked as if she was thinking about something.

-(...
-Illness is, I believe, should be Pandemonium’s real name, right?
+(...Illness is, I believe, should be Pandemonium’s real name, right?
 She went with the otherworlder to that flower garden?
 That doesn’t seem like... something Shalltear-sama ordered her.
 Maybe I should ask her about it sometime...)